5 Self-organization

 The second law of thermodynamics states that the total entropy of an isolated system always increases over time and never decreases, meaning that spontaneous processes in nature tend to move toward a state of increasing disorder or randomness.

-Stengers and Prigogine (1978) argued that while entropy may indeed decrease in a closed system, the process of self-organization in such systems can create ordered structures that compensate for the entropy increase, resulting in a net increase in what they called “local entropy.”
+Stengers and Prigogine (1978) argued that while entropy indeed increases in closed systems, the process of self-organization in open systems can create ordered structures, resulting in a net decrease in what they referred to as “local entropy.”
 Prigogine and Stengers placed particular emphasis on irreversible transitions, highlighting their importance in understanding complex systems.
 While the catastrophe models we previously discussed exhibited symmetrical transitions (sudden jumps in the business card are symmetric), Prigogine’s research revealed that this symmetry does not always hold true.

 Irreversible transitions refer to changes in a system that cannot be reversed by simply reversing the conditions that caused the change, often resulting in a permanent change in the state or structure of the system.